magaramol/-Emotion-Detection-using-Deep-Learning-/README.md

 4. **Padding + Strides + Kernel:**
    - Both padding and strides are used.
    - Allows control over the spatial dimensions of the output more precisely.

+## Pooling

+Pooling is a down-sampling operation that reduces the dimensionality of the feature map.
+It retains the most important information while reducing computation.

+### Types of Pooling

+1. **Max Pooling:**
+   - Takes the maximum value from the feature map region covered by the kernel.
+   - Retains the most prominent features, making it effective for model learning.

+2. **Average Pooling:**
+   - Takes the average value from the feature map region covered by the kernel.
+   - Smoothens the feature map, which might be useful in some scenarios.

+3. **Min Pooling:**
+   - Takes the minimum value from the feature map region covered by the kernel.
+   - Useful in specific cases where the least prominent feature is of interest.

+## CNN on Color Images

+A color image has three channels: red, green, and blue (RGB).

+For example, an 8x8 RGB image can be represented as:
+- Red: 8x8x1
+- Green: 8x8x1
+- Blue: 8x8x1
+- Combined: 8x8x3

+When applying CNN on a color image:
+- Red channel: 6x6x1
+- Green channel: 6x6x1
+- Blue channel: 6x6x1
+- Combined: 6x6x3

+Using three 3x3x3 kernels, the operation will process all RGB channels.

 ## Implementation